SanjaDini/HTECchallenge/TestExplanation.md

 # HTECchallenge

 ### Project structure
 - `wdio.conf.android`, `wdio.conf.chrome` and `wdio.conf.firefox` holds base configuration.
 Here is provided basic configuration.
-The structure of `confing` file can be changed as per requirments.
+The structure of `confing` file can be changed as per requirments

 - `actions` - holds the test methods